 To support improved outcomes for aviation customers in the short term, an interim ombudsperson has been appointed from within the department.
 The interim ombudsperson has a limited set of functions and in 2024-25 will focus on:

-• drafting and consulting on an Aviation Customer Rights Charter
+- drafting and consulting on the Aviation Customer Rights Charter

-• establishing systems and processes to accept and respond to customer complaints about the aviation industry, with complaints handling to commence in 2025.
+- establishing systems and processes to accept and respond to customer complaints about the aviation industry, with complaints handling expected to commence in 2025.

 The complaints handling process and remit of the interim ombudsperson will be limited initially, with greater scope to make decisions following the passage of legislation to support the independent Aviation Industry Ombuds Scheme.

 The Department of Infrastructure, Transport, Regional Development, Communications and the Arts has recently concluded a consultation on the design and implementation of the independent Ombuds Scheme, and is currently considering the feedback received through this process.
-The public submissions received through this consultation process will be published on the Have Your Say page.
+The public submissions received through this consultation process have been published on the Have Your Say page.

 Making a complaint